nch3ng/md-chips-select/README.md

-Learn from [Angular Material](https://material.angularjs.org/latest/#/), and add a multi-select menu to md-chips.
+The Angularjs Plugin - Learn from [Angular Material](https://material.angularjs.org/latest/#/), and add a multi-select menu to md-chips.

 [Demo](http://codepen.io/boo0330/pen/EjOWgg) in Codepen

-Prerequisites: angularjs
+Prerequisites: angular.js, angular-animate.js

 Include the md-chips-select.js and md-chips-select.css

 <b>In your HTML file:</b>